Configuration PHP

 • BLACKFIRE_AGENT_SOCKET

-Sets the socket the Probe will contact the Agent on.
-Possible values can be a unix socket or a TCP address.
+Defines which socket the Probe contacts the Agent on.
+Possible values can be a Unix socket or a TCP address.

 The default value is platform dependent, as detailed below.